Accent Reduction for Japanese Speakers

 Remember to squeeze your lips at the start of each word.

-In Japanese there is no /f/ sound.
-However, in romaji the phoneme ふ is written ‘fu’, as in ‘Fuji’.
-To a native English speaker, when a Japanese person says ‘fuji’ it sounds like /ˈhuːdʒi/, with /h/, not /f/.
-By the same token, Japanese people tend to pronounce /f/ words with /h/.
-For example, Japanese people often say ‘food’ and ‘who’d’ the same way.
+In romaji the phoneme ふ is written ‘fu’, as in ‘Fuji’.
+However, to a native English speaker, when a Japanese person says ‘Fuji’ it sounds like /ˈhuːdʒi/, with /h/, not /f/.

 If you have difficulty initiating an airstream from this position, start the exhalation with your mouth open and then bring your teeth into contact with your lip while maintaining the airflow.